RohithDasararaju/pdsnd_github/README.md

 08/18/2021

 ### Project Title
-Data Analysis on Bikeshare Data
+Exploratory and Explanatory data analysis on Divvy Bikeshare Data

 ### Description
-Performed exploratory and explanatory analysis on Divvy Bikeshare data using Python.
+The bikeshare database consists of data pertaining to origin station, destination, time of rental in Chicago, Washington and Newyork Cities.
+The project objective was to perform staistical analysis on popular times of travel, popular stations and trip, trip duration and user info.

 ### Files used
 chicago.csv, washington.csv, new_york_city.csv, bikeshare.py